Page contents (skip menu), (show/hide menu)

 A receipt will not be issued unless specifically requested.
 If you obtain a receipt, please keep it safely.
 A hand written receipt on a payment slip is not a valid receipt.

-6) In person at a bank but please read the details below
+6) In person at a bank

 At any branch of Barclays Bank, customers can pay using cash without a pre-printed payment slip by taking along your Business rate bill (because this shows the council's bank details and Business rate account reference).
 You cannot pay cash at any other bank without a pre-printed slip (which we don't provide).